 Yes.
 There are some exceptions for certain Group 1 drivers and a consultant opinion may be required.

-Withdrawal of medication: For seizures that occur as a result of a doctor having directed the withdrawal of your medication, you are advised not to drive from start of withdrawal of treatment and for 6 months after treatment has stopped, or as directed by your consultant or doctor.
+- Withdrawal of medication: For seizures that occur as a result of a doctor having directed the withdrawal of your medication, you are advised not to drive from start of withdrawal of treatment and for 3 months after treatment has stopped, or as directed by your consultant or doctor.
+If there is a withdrawal associated seizure, driving should cease for at least 3 months once previously effective treatment has been reinstated.

 - During pregnancy